About the four of us and our plans

 Preparation for the Journey

 After many months of research and bike comparisons, we finally chose two Triumph Tiger 900s.
-Sophie opted for the GT Pro, while Rag went for the Rally Pro—two very capable bikes that can handle almost anything.
+Zsófi opted for the GT Pro, while Rag went for the Rally Pro—two very capable bikes that can handle almost anything.
 In addition to the bikes, we also purchased upper crash bars for the Rally Pro and a full set of crash bars and a belly pan for the GT Pro.
 We also bought side panniers, crash bar bags, and tank bags for our luggage.
 We hope this will provide enough space for the four of us.

 Goals and Aspirations

 Our plan is not to have too much of a plan but just enough to get by.
 We want as few limitations as possible, not because we don’t like rules, but to ensure we have the flexibility to wander off and see whatever we want or simply follow our noses for a while.
+Neither of us has been big users of social media in the past, but we will do our best to document what we are up to.

 Expectations

-If our plans change somewhere down the road, this life will hopefully give us the luxury of being able to take a breath, think about what we want to do next, and then just go out and do it!
+If our plans change somewhere down the road, this life will hopefully give us the mindset of being able to take a breath, think about what we want to do next, and then just go out and do it!